Listing Thumbnail

 For how long have I used the solution?

-I have been using Redgate Flyway for the last seven to eight months.
+I have been using Redgate Flyway for one year.

 What do I think about the stability of the solution?